doctrine/mongodb-odm/en/reference/events.rst

    loadClassMetadata - The loadClassMetadata event occurs after the mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml).
 -
+   preFlush - The preFlush event occurs before the change-sets of all managed documents are computed.
+This both a lifecycle call back and and listener.
+-
+   postFlush - The postFlush event occurs after the change-sets of all managed documents are computed.
+-
    onFlush - The onFlush event occours after the change-sets of all managed documents are computed.
 This event is not a lifecycle callback.
+-
+   onClear - The onClear event occurs after the UnitOfWork has had its state cleared.

 You can access the Event constants from the ``Events`` class in the ORM package.